research

 Stofer, K. A., & Newberry, III, M. G. (2017).
 When defining agriculture and science, explicit is not a bad word.
 Journal of Agricultural Education, 58(1), 131-150. https://doi.org/10.5032/jae.2017.01131

 Yamashita, L., Hayes, K., & Trexler, C. J. (2015).
 How pre-service teachers navigate trade-offs of food systems across time scales: a lens for exploring understandings of sustainability.
 Environmental Education Research, 1-33.
-Retrieved from

 http://www.tandfonline.com/doi/abs/10.1080/13504622.2015.1074662#.Vg21PflVhBc

 Miller, A. (2019).
 Evaluating Michigan's Food, Agriculture, and Resources (FARM) science lab as a modality for agricultural literacy.
-(Masters thesis).
+(Master's thesis).
 Utah State University.
 Retrieved from ProQuest (Summer 2019).

 Miller, A., Spielmaker, D. M. (2018, July).
 Investigating Mobile Agricultural Classrooms for Agricultural Literacy Programming.
 Poster session presented at the Mobile Lab Coalition Annual Conference, Detroit, MI.

 Martin, M. J., Hill, R. L., van Sandt, A., & Thilmany, D. D. (2016).
 Colorado residents trusted Sources of agricultural, biotechnology and food information.
-AgBioForum, 19(1), 1-10.
-Retrieved from http://agbioforum.org/v19n1/v19n1a04-martin.htm
+AgBioForum, 19(1), 1-10. http://agbioforum.org/v19n1/v19n1a04-martin.htm